 To the Editors:

-I have just seen Daniel Silver’s article in the September–October issue of American Scientist (“Slicing a Cone for Art and Science”) and thought you might be interested in this recent use of a tilted truncated cone at the Royal Observatory Greenwich (shown at right).
+I have just seen Daniel Silver’s article in the September–October issue of American Scientist (“Slicing a Cone for Art and Science”) and thought you might be interested in this recent use of a tilted truncated cone at the Royal Observatory Greenwich (shown below).
 The cone is illustrated halfway down the page at http://www.ast.cam.ac.uk/~catchpol/.

 I was asked to think of a design for enclosing our new planetarium.
 I gave my idea to our architects and was rather amused to see that their first plan showed an egg shape.
 Having read your article, I see they had a fine precedent in Durer.